ThomasThePencil/BetterDialogue/README.md

 - regardless of the NPC, you must add their type to `BetterDialogue.SupportedNPCs`
 - if the NPC is one that you can shop at, you must call `BetterDialogue.RegisterShoppableNPC` with their type

+to make a new dialogue style, refer to DialogueSheetExample.png in the UI folder the **green** sections are for the tiles themselves the **red* sections are for filler; if you don't add this filler, the game won't properly display your sheeted style at non-standard UI scale settings

 additionally, the followin' tModLoader hooks **will not work** for supported NPCs. please look at `ChatButton` in particular to see how to deal with the followin' hooks, which no longer function:
 - `ModNPC.SetChatButtons`
   - this ends up being superceded in functionality by the chat button system as a whole